Great Life Essentials Dog Food receives the Advisor’s highest rating of 5 stars.

 That’s because organic ingredients are produced under remarkably strict government standards… standards which greatly restrict the use of any synthetic pesticides, herbicides, insecticides, hormones or antibiotics.

-So, judging by its ingredients alone, Great Life appears to be an above-average canned dog food.
+So, judging by its ingredients alone, Great Life Essentials Dog Food looks like an above-average canned product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 41% and a mean fat level of 27%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.